alberlab/3dnalysis/genome3danalysis/test/test_parallels/README.txt

     6) Add a main file, like igm-run to run the whole pipeline;

 Then (or before) we have to work on the Markov Clustering algorithm.

+July 19

+We checked that the ICP and RG codes work, at least computationally (there was a little bug in RG).

+Now we're applying the pipeline to the H1 dataset (HDS).
+We are in the process of processing the Markov clustering into our new pickle format.
+We will also need the GAP BedFile and the AB BedFile.